LucaMozzo/JPlanner/README.md

-# OOPlanner
+# JPlanner
-OOPlanner is an Object-Oriented AI planner implemented in Java.
+JPlanner is an Object-Oriented AI planner implemented in Java.
 Although it's inspired from PDDL, it works 100% in Java: problems and domains can be dynamically created in Java.

 ## Versions